- 3-Minute Article

 Created in Collaboration with Kiplinger as a part of our Moving in Retirement series.

-Relocating is a big decision, and part of a growing trend: three out of five Americans say they plan to consider a move once they retire, often driven by desires to be closer to family and to live more affordably.¹ These online resources can help narrow your choices by providing information on about quality of life, cost living, and more.
+Relocating is a big decision, and part of a growing trend: three out of five Americans say they plan to consider a move once they retire, often driven by desires to be closer to family and to live more affordably.¹ These online resources can help narrow your choices by answering questions about quality of life, cost living, and more.

 Best Cities for Successful Aging